 A healthy immune system should be able to keep Candida at bay.
 However, a diet rich in sugar actually depresses your immune system, leaving it vulnerable and allowing the Candida yeast to proliferate.
-Moldy and yeast-containing foods must also be avoided, as they can aggravate symptoms of Candida too.
+Moldy and yeast-containing foods should also be avoided, as they can aggravate symptoms of Candida too.
 This means some vegetables, condiments, sauces, coffee, tea, and packaged and processed foods.

-Of course there are times when you do need that antibiotics prescription, but the truth is that doctors prescribe it for for many health issues unnecessarily, like the common cold or a sore throat.
-Make sure there is no alternative treatment to your condition and, if you must take them, be sure to take an good probiotic supplement during and after the treatment to replenish the healthy bacteria population.
+Of course there are times when you really do need that antibiotics prescription, but the truth is that doctors prescribe it for for many health issues unnecessarily, like the common cold or a sore throat.
+Make sure there is no alternative treatment to your condition and, if you must take them, be sure to take an good probiotic supplement during and after the treatment to replenish your healthy bacteria population.

 Buying organic food can help to reduce your exposure to antibiotics.
 An astounding 55% of the antibiotics used in the US are in the livestock industry.
 Herds of cattle are fed antibiotics to keep mortality rates low and profit margins high.
 Some of these antibiotics make their way on to our plates in the form of beef and milk.
 This has become so widespread that the European Union has banned it completely, and won’t even import beef that has been raised in this way.

 Stress affects your body in two ways, both of which can lead to excess Candida.
-One of your body’s first reactions to a stressful situation is to release Cortisol, a hormone that depresses your immune system and raises your blood sugar level.
+One of your body’s first reactions to a stressful situation is to release cortisol, a hormone that depresses your immune system and raises your blood sugar level.
 The Candida yeast feeds on the extra sugar, while your weakened immune system is powerless to stop it.
 Quickly it overpowers the balanced mixture of microorganisms in your small intestine.

 Prolonged stress can also weaken your adrenal glands, which are an important part of your immune system.
 These small organs release hormones that regulate several different systems within your body, and they are responsible for production of the ‘fight or flight’ hormone adrenaline.
 If your adrenals become drained you will feel constantly tired, and probably find yourself drinking cup after cup of coffee.
-Your immune system becomes similarly drained and unable to respond properly to pathogens like the Candida yeast.
+Your immune system becomes similarly drained and unable to respond properly to pathogens like Candida.

-Mercury in your Fillings
+Mercury In Your Fillings

-Silver amalgam fillings contain at least 50% mercury, and this is poisonous to the body.
+The old-style silver amalgam fillings contain at least 50% mercury, and this is poisonous to the body.
 Mercury particles and vapor are continuously released in the body as you chew, grind and brush your teeth.

 There is no safe level of mercury to have in your system, so keeping it in your mouth is definitely a bad idea.
 If you can afford it, do take charge of your health and have them replaced.

-Chlorine and Fluoride
+Chlorine And Fluoride

 Both chlorine and fluoride kill the beneficial bacteria in your gut.
 This weakens your immune system and allows the small number of Candida yeast cells in your gut to grow into a Candida infestation.

 Chlorine in particular can be found almost everywhere you look.
 Most cities add chlorine to their drinking water.
 This mean that you are drinking chlorine every day, bathing in it, showering in it, and using it to wash the clothes that you and your family wear.
 As a powerful disinfectant, it ensures that the water supply stays free of pathogens.
-However the health benefits are outweighed by Chlorine’s effect on your gut flora and immune system.
+However the health benefits are outweighed by chlorine’s effect on your gut flora and immune system.
 Luckily there are ways to reduce your chlorine exposure.
 One you add some filters in your house and switch to more natural laundry products, your body will take in much less of this poisonous chemical.

-Candida and Diabetes
+Candida And Diabetes